bongiozzo/musica_mustdie/output/band_judasiscariot.md

 # Judas Iscariot

-Дискография
-"Judas Iscariot (Demo)" 1993, Black Metal
-"The Cold Earth Slept Below" 1995, Black Metal
-"March Of The Apocalypse" 1996, Black Metal
-"Thy Dying Light" 1997, Black Metal
-"Of Great Eternity" 1997, Black Metal
-"Arise, My Lord (EP)" 1997, Black Metal
-"Heaven In Flames" 1999, Black Metal
-"Distant In Solitary Night" 1999, Black Metal
-"To The Coming Age Of Intolerance (Split with Krieg)" 1999, Black Metal "Under The Black Sun (Live In Germany)" 2000, Black Metal "Dethroned, Conquered And Forgotten" 2000, Black Metal "To Embrace The Corpses Bleeding" 2002, Black Metal "The Cold Earth Slept Below (Re-Release)" 2002, Black Metal "Moonlight Butchery" 2002, Black Metal
+## Дискография

+### "Judas Iscariot (Demo)" 1993, Black Metal

+1. Babylon In Ruin
+2. Unholy Victory
+3. In Den Qualen Der Hoelle
+4. The Cold Earth
+5. Outro

+### "The Cold Earth Slept Below" 1995, Black Metal

+Damned Below Judas
+Wrath
+Babylon
+The Cold Earth Slept Below
+Midnight Frost
+Ye Blessed Creatures
+Reign
+Fidelity
+Nietzsche

+### "March Of The Apocalypse" 1996, Black Metal

+1. Armageddon
+2. Extinction

+### "Thy Dying Light" 1997, Black Metal

+1. But eternals beheld his vast forests...
+2. His eternal life, like a dream was obliterated...
+3. Helpless it lay, like a worm in his frozen track...
+4. Behold, our race of unstoppable genius...
+5. From his woven darkness above...
+6. Writhing upon the wind of mystic philosophy and dreams...
+7. They saw his pale visage emerge from the darkness...
+8. Thy dying light, and desolate darkness...
+9. Arise, my lord of infernal wisdom...

+All music written, performed, and recorded by Akhenaten Recorded March, 1996

+### "Of Great Eternity" 1997, Black Metal

+The Heavens Drop With Human Gore
+I Filled With Woes The Passing Wind
+Then Mourns The Wanderer
+For The Last Judgement Draweth Nigh
+Call To Heaven For Human Blood
+Our Sons Shall Rule The Empire Of The Sea

+### "Arise, My Lord (EP)" 1997, Black Metal

+1. The Wind Stands Silent
+2. The Black Clouds Roll Under The Parapet Of The Sky

+### "Heaven In Flames" 1999, Black Metal

+An Eternal Kingdom of Fire
+Gaze Upone Heaven in Flames
+Eternal Bliss...Eternal Death
+Before a Circle of Darkness
+From Hateful Visions
+Spill the Blood of the Lamb
+An Ancient Starry Sky

+### "Distant In Solitary Night" 1999, Black Metal

+The Wind Stands Silent
+Where The Winter Beats Incessant
+The Black Clouds Roll Under The Parapet Of The Sky
+The Clear Moon, And The Glory Of The Darkness
+To The Black Tower Of Victory
+In The Bliss Of The Eternal Valleys Of Hate
+Portions Of Eternity Too Great For The Eye Of Man

+### "To The Coming Age Of Intolerance (Split with Krieg)" 1999, Black Metal

+1. Winterheart (by Judas Iscariot)
+2. Destruction Ritual (by Krieg)

+### "Under The Black Sun (Live In Germany)" 2000, Black Metal

+Babylon In Ruin
+The Black Clouds Roll Under The Parapet Of The Sky
+The Heavens Drop With Human Gore
+Spill The Blood Of The Lamb
+Karmageddon (Nargaroth Cover)
+Black Eternal Winds

+### "Dethroned, Conquered And Forgotten" 2000, Black Metal

+Descent To The Abyss
+Benevolent Whore Dethroned For Eternity
+Jouney Through Visions Of War
+March Upon A Mighty Throne
+Spill The Blood Of The Lamb (Blitzkrieg Version)

+### "To Embrace The Corpses Bleeding" 2002, Black Metal

+01. I Awoke To A Night Of Pain And Carnage
+02. Bathed In Clouds Of Blood
+03. Terror From The Eastern Sky
+04. Where Eagles Cry And Vultures Laugh
+05. In The Valley Of Death, I Am Their King
+06. With Lust And Murder For Our Drink
+07. Behold The Lamb Of God Descending
+08. Spectral Dance Of The Macabre
+09. The Dead Burst Forth From Their Tomb

+All music written, performed and recorded by
+Akhenaten
+Lyrics written 07.2001 in Scharburg and Kronstadt, Romania
+Session hammer: Cryptic Winter
+Logo by C. Szpaidel
+Booklet assistence courtesy F. Volker
+"In The Valley Of Death..." keyboards added at
+Studio z.g.
+Ton, Nurnberg, Germany

+### "The Cold Earth Slept Below (Re-Release)" 2002, Black Metal

+Damned Below Judas
+Wrath
+Babylon
+The Cold Earth Slept Below
+Midnight Frost
+Ye Blessed Creatures
+Reign
+Fidelity
+Nietzsche

+### "Moonlight Butchery" 2002, Black Metal

+Moonlight Butchery (Death's Hammer)
+Crucified, Conjuring Hells Fire
+Armageddon
+Winterheart

 ## Отношения с другими группами